Azure/azure-sdk/docs/design/python/DesignGuidelines.md

   *A pattern of starting operation in process 1, handing off the info needed to poll to process 2 is a relatively common pattern in distributed computing.*

-* DO provide a way to serialize the operations objects
+* DO make sure that operations objects can be [pickled](https://docs.python.org/3.7/library/pickle.html).

 * DO prefer the use of the following terms for CRUD operations:
   - upsert_\<noun>